ncatlab/nlab-content/pages/0/2/9/2/2920/content.md

 #### Every Bousfield localization is of this form {#LocHasToBeSLoc}

-We have considered two definitions of left Bousfield localization: in the first we just required that cofibrantions are kept and weak equivalences are increased.
+We have considered two definitions of left Bousfield localization: in the first we just required that cofibrations are kept and weak equivalences are increased.
 In the second we more specifically took the weak equivalences to be $S$-local weak equivalences.

-We now show that every localiztion in the first sense is indeed of the second kind, if we demand that both the original and the localized category are left proper, cofibrantly generated simplicial model categories.
+We now show that every localization in the first sense is indeed of the second kind if we demand that both the original and the localized category are left proper, cofibrantly generated simplicial model categories.

 +-- {: .un_prop }
 ###### Proposition

 In the context of left proper, cofibrantly generated simplicial model categories,

-for $C_{loc}$ a left Bousfield localization of $C$ (i.e. a structure with the same cofibrations as and more weak equivalences) there is a set $S \subset Mor(C)$ such that
+for $C_{loc}$ a left Bousfield localization of $C$ (i.e. a structure with the same cofibrations as and more weak equivalences), there is a set $S \subset Mor(C)$ such that

 $$
   C_{loc} = L_S C